2008 Adelaide 500

-The 2008 Clipsal 500 Adelaide was Round 1 of the 2008 V8 Supercar Championship Series.
+The 2008 Clipsal 500 Adelaide, known for naming rights reasons as the 2008 Clipsal 500, was Round 1 of the 2008 V8 Supercar Championship Series.
 It was held from 21 to 24 February around the inner city streets of Adelaide, the capital of South Australia.
 The Adelaide 500 is a unique event where the round results are determined by the results from the second race, rather that the driver with the most points from the weekend.
 This means that the winner of the round does not necessarily lead the championship after the event.

 Qualifying

 Qualify was held on Friday 22 February.
 Jamie Whincup broke the qualifying lap record to snare pole position.
 James Courtney put himself on the front row in second position with Mark Winterbottom completing a Ford top three.
 Defending champion Garth Tander fulfilled on early promise at his new team to be best Holden in fourth position.

 Race 1

 Race 1 was held on Saturday 23 February.

 Jamie Whincup was slow away, allowing Garth Tander and James Courtney to force the pace early with Courtney breaking away to a five-second lead.
 Courtney's lead was squandered after a clash in the Senna Chicane while lapping Jason Richards saw a tyre cut and shredded.
 Tander later disappeared downfield with suspension damage.
 Mark Winterbottom led towards the end of the race until a late race safety car period, caused by a clash between HSV Dealer Team teammates Rick Kelly and Paul Dumbrell bunched the field up allowing Whincup, who had earlier had a voltage problem leading to a battery change after 12 laps, to charge through the field, passing Winterbottom with two laps to go to win.
 Teammate Craig Lowndes, hampered by a jammed anti-roll bar, finished third behind Winterbottom, with Lee Holdsworth the first Holden home in fourth place.

 It was an excellent result for the three of the four senior Ford teams, Team Vodafone putting both cars on the podium, Ford Performance Racing were second and fifth, with sixth and seventh filled by Jim Beam Racing.

 Courtney, who finished in tenth position, was overnight relegated by the stewards to 16th position because of the clash with Jason Richards, and another similar clash with the other Tasman Motorsport Commodore of Greg Murphy, which also cost him 31 series points.